Aims and objectives

 - Amalia Brouwer-Stamouli – NFI, Netherlands (GSR)

 - Fabiano Riva – University of Bern, Switzerland (FA)

 - Artem Likhachev – RFCFS, Russia (FA)

-Temporary guest member, responsible for organising the next annual meeting:
+Temporary guest member, responsible for organising the previous and next annual meeting:

 You can contact the Firearms/GSR chairs by sending an email through our contact form.
 Please state clearly who your message is addressed to.